rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 6. Results:

    * If you receive a response containing a `JSESSIONID` → POST works → go to Step 5.
-   * If you get a network or permission error → POST requests are being blocked → skip to Step 7.
+   * If you specifically get a network or permission error → POST requests are being blocked → skip to Step 7.

-## Common error patterns and what they actually indicate
+## Common error messages explained

-These errors may appear when testing POST requests with `curl` command given above.
+These errors may appear when testing POST requests with the `curl` command given above.
 Not all of them mean that POST traffic is blocked.
 Pay attention to which category the error falls into.

 ### Connection-level failures (network connectivity issues)